Importance of citing the correct source, for purposes of determining self-contradiction and argument: Pesachim 107a

 Backing an Explained Source with an Unexplained Source ["Tali Tanya DeMifaresh Taama BeTanya Delo Mefaresh Taama"]: Ketuvot 2a

-When an anonymous "student" cites R' Yishmael in front of R' Akiva, that student is R' Meir: Eruvin 13a
+When an anonymous "student" cites Rabbi Yishmael in front of Rabbi Akiva, that student is Rabbi Meir: Eruvin 13a

-2 Sages of the Mishnah Arguing in the Meaning of the Words of...
+Two Sages of the Mishnah's time arguing about the meaning of the words of...
 [Trei Tannai Aliba de...]